Skip to content

 Fact Sheets, Reporting Recipes, Guides, and more

 Find everything you need to accurately research and report on gun violence in the U.S. and in your community.
 Trace reporters and editors have compiled a glossary, fact sheets, guides, and other material to get you started.
 Build a strong foundation here for understanding this uniquely American public health crisis.
-If you can’t find what you’re looking for, reach out through the Help Desk.
+If you can’t find what you’re looking for, reach out through the help desk.

 Fact Sheet